jamesnulliu/jamesnulliu.github.io/content/blogs/create-a-libtorch-project/index.md

 ### 2.1.
 How to Link against LibTorch

 Since you have installed pytorch in [1.
-Environment](#1-environment), now you actually have libtorch installed in your virtural environment.
+Environment](#1-environment), now you actually already have libtorch installed in your virtural environment.
 Try this command, and you will get the cmake prefix path of pytorch.

 ```bash
 python -c "import torch;print(torch.utils.cmake_prefix_path)"